| Landing Gear

 the job done, but takes a very long time

 to heat the large joints to the point that the solder will flow properly.
+All the pre-bent pieces fit well except the triangular piece in the first

 step.
 It didn't match the piece it is wrapped and soldered to so I pulled